exasol/script-languages/exaudfclient/docs/script_options_design.md

 #### Legacy Parser

 The legacy parser (V1) parser searches for one specific script option.
-The parser starts from beginning of the script code.
-If found, the parser immediately removes the script option from the script code and returns the option value.
-It validates the

 #### V2 Parser